MISSION, VISION & HISTORY

 Library privileges expire after three years.
 In order to renew a library card, patrons must produce identification and must clear all outstanding fines and bills.

-Temporary cards are available to summer visitors or other temporary residents upon payment of $20.00.
-These cards expire in December of the calendar year in which they are issued.
+Temporary cards are available to summer visitors or other temporary residents.
+These cards expire one year from date of issue.

 Guest cards are available to patrons in good standing.
 These cards may be used by patron’s guests at Floyd Memorial Library They are not valid in other libraries.